BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/use-data.md

 ### Help users to
 # Use data

 > Help users to download data in the format they prefer.
 Ensure this download process is simple and straight-forward.
-Where possible, allow for the partial download of datasets, giving users the option to select from files container within.
+Where possible, allow for the partial download of datasets.
 Ensure the contents of the dataset are made clear, the size of the download and what formats are included.

 Whether a dataset is freely available or requires payment, users prefer having the option to preview data prior to download, with information describing what is required to use the dataset.